 Perfect for a honeymoon, anniversary or special vacation with friends or family, these luxury yachts have a professional crew so you can relax

 Traditional gulets are ideal for families or friends to enjoy a cruising holiday in Turkey

 Not if you don't want to!
 The crew are perfectly able to sail the yacht and they do not need or expect your help.
 So relax with a cool drink, a good book and your suntan cream and watch the world sail by.

-But on any of the crewed yachts and catamarans in the Caribbean the crew will be delighted to involve you in the sailing.
-They will soon have you helming and setting the sails like a pro.
+If you are keen to help out or learn a few new skills then the crew will be delighted to involve you in the sailing.
+They will soon have you helming and setting the sails like a pro!

 When "living aboard", most of your time is actually spent on deck or in the water, basically outdoors.
-Most of your meals will betaken sitting in the shady cockpit at the back of the boat.
-You'll go the front deck to lie out in the sun.
+Most of your meals will be taken sitting in the shady cockpit at the back of the boat.
+You'll go to the front deck to lie out in the sun.

 Every morning you'll wake up in a new anchorage.
 What about a refreshing swim before breakfast?
 The crew will serve a full breakfast with fresh bread on the shady aft cockpit.
 You might want to explore ashore - visit a market, shop for souvenirs or walk up a hill for a spectacular view.
 You may prefer to relax with your book or work on that tan.